programminghistorian/jekyll/en/lessons/building-static-sites-with-jekyll-github-pages.md

 3. Typing or pasting in the same commands a lot, or want to remember something you typed earlier?
 You can type the **↑** (up arrow) at the command line to scroll through recently typed commands; just press enter after the one you want to use appears.

+Starting with macOS Catalina, zsh has replaced bash as the default shell for Macs.
+This lesson has not been tested on the zsh shell.
+If you wish to set your shell to bash to follow this tutorial, have a look at the instructions [here](https://support.apple.com/en-us/HT208050).

 ## Installing dependencies <a id="section2"></a>

 *We'll install some software dependencies (i.e. code Jekyll depends on to be able to work), using the command line because there isn't a visual interface for doing this.
 This section is divided into instructions for if you're [On a Mac](#sectionMac) or [On Windows](#sectionWindows), so skip down to [On Windows](#sectionWindows) now if you're using Windows.*